syncfusion-content/wpf-docs/wpf/Testing/appium.md

 Download the [Windows Application Driver](https://github.com/Microsoft/WinAppDriver/releases) and install it.
 It is used to run tests.
 Download the WinAppDriver UI Recorder, which is used to record tests at runtime.
 It does not require installation - simply unzip the downloaded archive to any folder.

-N> To obtain the UI Recorder app, by visit the Windows Application Driver [releases](https://github.com/Microsoft/WinAppDriver/releases) page and scroll down.
+N> To obtain the UI Recorder app, visit the Windows Application Driver [releases](https://github.com/Microsoft/WinAppDriver/releases) page and scroll down.

 ![Shows the WinAppDriver UI Recorder source code](Appium_images/UIRecorder.png)

 ### Remote Server

-Run WinAppDriver.exe as an administrator and observe the command prompt displaying information about the URL and port that the service is listening on.
+Run WinAppDriver.exe as an administrator and observe the command prompt displaying information about the URL and port that the service is listening to.
 The default URL is http://127.0.0.1:4723.
 The command prompt also functions as a logger, showing HTTP requests and JSON payloads whenever the Appium SDK performs an interaction.

 N> This process should be run continuously until the test is complete.
-This serves as the listener server during testing on the machine.
+This serves as the listener server during machine testing.

 **Location:** `C:\Program Files (x86)\Windows Application Driver`